How to ensure your first impression last in a job interview

 In our previous article How to nail a job interview in the first 5 minutes, we have discussed the importance of first impression in job interview and gave three top tips.
-In this article, Ricky Mui, Director of Legal and Compliance Division, Robert Walters Hong Kong, will go on to discuss what else you could do to maximise your interview opportunity and make a strong start.
+In this article, Sean Li, Director of Robert Walters Shanghai, will go on to discuss what else you could do to maximise your interview opportunity and make a strong start.

 Treat everyone you meet as your interviewer

 “I have heard a HR manager telling us someone stood outside their building, smoking furiously and complaining loudly on their phone about the early start time of the interview and wondered loud why they were even there – and it turned out this noisy moaner was the candidate he’s meeting.
 Not a great start!”
 Sean said.

 Make sure that you’re polite and friendly to everyone you come across in the interview process.
 From greeting the receptionist, to the people you share a lift with, to walking through an open-plan office to reach your meeting room – these are all touchpoints with your potential future employer.

 Co-workers will often share their impressions of visitors afterwards, so you want everyone who comes into contact with you to see you in as positive a light as possible.

 Be on message from the outset